AshKmo/ash-script/README.md

 #### `rand`
 Accepts a single argument and creates a new variable, named by said argument, containing a random floating-point number with a value n such that 0 <= n < 1.

+#### `length`
+Accepts two arguments and creates a new variable, named by the first argument, set to an integer representing the length of the string in bytes.

 #### `input`
-Accepts a single argument and creates a new variable, named by said argument, to a string containing the user's input, which it receives from the console.
+Accepts a single argument and creates a new variable, named by said argument, set to a string containing the user's input, which it receives from the console.

 #### `readfile`
-Accepts two arguments and creates a new variable, named by the first argument, to either a null value or the contents of a file, the location of which is described by the evaluation of the second argument, which must be a string.
+Accepts two arguments and creates a new variable, named by the first argument, set to either a null value or the contents of a file, the location of which is described by the evaluation of the second argument, which must be a string.

 #### `writefile`
-Accepts three arguments and creates a new variable, named by the first argument, to an integer number 1 if the file at the location described by the evaluation of the second argument (which must be a string) has been successfully updated or created with the contents specified by the evaluation of the third argument.
+Accepts three arguments and creates a new variable, named by the first argument, set to an integer number 1 if the file at the location described by the evaluation of the second argument (which must be a string) has been successfully updated or created with the contents specified by the evaluation of the third argument.
 Otherwise, the variable is set to an integer number 0.

 #### `if`
 Accepts any number of arguments, and iterates through each of them two-by-two.
 For each pair, the first argument in the pair is evaluated and, if the result is a truthy value, the second argument is evaluated and execution of the statement then ceases.
 A trailing argument, if specified, is evaluated if this never happens.
 For example: